hitokiri-mata/katacoda-courses/kubernetes-fundamentals/connectivity/step3-dns.md

 `minikube addons disable kube-dns`{{execute}}

-Notice now the requests will not work.
-Go back into the shell.
+Wait a few moments for the service to terminate and go back into the Busybox shell.

 `kubectl run curl-test --image=radial/busyboxplus:curl -i --tty --rm`{{execute}}